-The story itself comes from the pen of an often overlooked sci-fi author in the Soviet Union, namely Victor Dmitrievich Kolupaev (Виктор Дмитриевич Колупаев).
-Born in Nezametny, Yakutia in the Russian Far East in 1936, Kolupaev studied radiotechnics at Tomsk Polytechnic University before debuting with his first science fiction story in 1969.
-He would later go on to win the Aelita Prize in 1988.
-(The Aelita Prize, being of course, the top prize for Science Fiction or Fantasy writing in the Soviet Union, more on that in a later post!)
+Victor Dmitrievich Kolupaev (Виктор Дмитриевич Колупаев), born in Nezametny, Yakutia in the Russian Far East in 1936, is an often overlooked Soviet science fiction writer.
+Studying radiotechnics at Tomsk Polytechnic University before debuting with his first science fiction story in 1969, Kolupaev would go on to win the Aelita Prize for his work in 1988.
+The Aelita Prize being the premier prize for Science Fiction or Fantasy writing in the Soviet Union – more on the prize itself and its namesake in a later post.

-The Piano-Tuner is a short and simple story appropriate for this short and simple initial post.
-It follows an elderly man making his way through an apartment bloc re-tuning the instruments of the residents.
-As he observes the domestic affairs of each apartment, and deduces the real needs and desires of the families there, it transpires that the piano-tuner fixes more than just pianos.
-Whether it’s a boisterous family or a mother striving to outdo the neighbours, the piano-tuner knows his craft.
+The story itself, The Piano-Tuner is a short and simple one.
+It follows an elderly man making his way through an apartment bloc re-tuning the instruments of the various residents.
+There is of course, something more to this simple piano-tuner than meets the eye.
+Observing the domestic affairs of each apartment, he deduces the real needs and desires of each of the families, and it transpires that the piano-tuner isn’t merely repairing their pianos.
+Whether it’s a boisterous family or a mother striving to outdo her beleaguered neighbours, the piano-tuner knows his true craft.

-A charming read, I would recommend The Piano-Tuner for anyone looking to delve into Kolupaev’s works or Soviet sci-fi generally, but doesn’t have the time (or the patience!) to tackle a longer work.
+A charming read, I would recommend The Piano-Tuner for anyone looking to delve into Kolupaev’s works or into Soviet sci-fi generally, but who doesn’t have the time (or the patience) to tackle a longer work.